coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 character who acquires the barbarian class does not become illiterate.)

 In the special case of turning undead, both clerics and experienced paladins have the same ability.
-If the character's paladin level is 4th or higher, her effective turning level is her cleric level plus her paladin level minus 3.
+If the character’s paladin level is 4th or higher, her effective turning level is her cleric level plus her paladin level minus 3.